 Automate Bill Pay

-Then, there’s also no worries of late fees added on to the monthly bill because you accidently forgot to pay it.
+Then, there are no worries about late fees added to the monthly bill because you accidentally forgot to pay it.

 Shop Once a Month

 This is the golden ticket to saving money on groceries.
-Going once, getting all the food you need for the month or replacing the food you already ate from your stockpile will save oodles of money.
+Going once, getting all the food you need for the month, or replacing the food you already ate from your stockpile will save money.

-It does take some planning ahead of time but it is absolutely worth it.
+It does take some planning, but it is absolutely worth it.

-Once you get the hang of how long fruit pasts and what to eat first, you will find a good rythem and know how much you need to buy.
+Once you know how long fruit pasts and what to eat first, you will find a good rhythm and know how much you need to buy.

 Cut up Credit Cards

 They have no reason to build up cash back or airline points.
-They know what they are spending their money on, where it goes and how they get there.
+They know what they spend their money on, where it goes, and how they get there.
 Cut them up and chose not to gamble with owing anyone anything, especially interest.

 Walk Instead of Drive

-I watched a youtube video of Mr Money Mustache and he was chatting about transportation.
-I found this pretty interesting because instead of a truck, he had an older minivan.
-He compared the usability to a truck and it was fascinating.
+I watched a YouTube video of Mr. Money Mustache, and he was chatting about transportation.
+I found this interesting because he had an older minivan instead of a truck.
+He compared the usability to a truck, and it was fascinating.
 When he could, he rode his bike or walked instead of driving.

 Utilize the Library and Youtube

 It’s all about free entertainment.
 Why buy the cow when you can get the milk for free?
 My gram used to say that.
-It’s not quite what she had in mind but the comparison works well here.
+It’s not what she had in mind, but the comparison works well here.

 Instead of buying the book, borrow it.
-Instead of paying for a streaming service, watch Youtube (and support creatives by giving a thumbs up).
-Instead of paying to go to a concert at a stadium, find music in the park.
+Instead of paying for a streaming service, watch YouTube (and support creatives by giving a thumbs up).
+Instead of paying for a concert at a stadium, find music in the park.

 Consider a Spending Freeze

-A spending freeze is a set amount of time decided upon ahead of time that oyu stop spending any money. it could be a weekend, week, month,or year.
+A spending freeze is a set amount of time decided ahead of time that you stop spending any money.
+It could be a weekend, week, month, or year.

 This is a great way to make a game out of saving money.

-Set the ground rules and decide what you get to spend money on an what is a hard no.
+Set the ground rules and decide what you get to spend money on and what is a hard no.

-Create the environment that is conducive to success.
-If you decided restaurants are off limits, search for meals from your favorite places to try at home.
+Create an environment that is conducive to success.
+If you decide restaurants are off-limits, search for meals from your favorite places to try at home.

-Most of us could stand taking a break from clothes, shoes, and accessories as well as home decor (I see you, Target!).
+Most of us could take a break from clothes, shoes, accessories, and home decor (I see you, Target!).

 Final Thoughts on How to Save 50% of Your Income…

 Those are the ideas that I have for ways to save half your income.
-It’s a pretty big goal to set yet such a rewarding one.
+It’s a pretty big goal to set, yet it’s rewarding.